jupposessho/rockpaperscissors/README.md

 # Rock Paper Scissors game

-This is an implementation of the Rock Paper Scissors game: [Description](https://en.wikipedia.org/wiki/Rock_paper_scissors) Due to the library restrictions some boilerplate had to be implemented(/nicecactus.lib).
+This is an implementation of the Rock Paper Scissors game: [Description](https://en.wikipedia.org/wiki/Rock_paper_scissors) I used the algorithm, based on parity:
+"Rankings in rock paper scissors Spock lizard may be modeled by a comparison of the parity of the two choices.
+If it is the same (two odd-numbered moves or two even-numbered ones) then the lower number wins, while if they are different (one odd and one even) the higher wins."

+Due to the library restrictions some boilerplate had to be implemented(/nicecactus.lib).
 That IO could be replace by any modern effect system like Cats IO, Monix Task or ZIO.
 A Monad instance could be used for replacing Program and State monad for replacing TestIO.

 ## To run the program